pawar41/easynotes/appendix.md

 ---
 layout: appendix

-title: "appendix"
+title: "appendix page"
+appendix_title_appendix: "Appendix (Select your field)"
 ---

-# This is appendix page
+# This is appendix